EspressoAdvice.comUpdated March 2026

 How long will each machine last?

 The Gaggia Classic has a track record of 15-20 years with basic maintenance, and parts remain available for decades-old machines.
+You can even buy one secondhand and save 40-60%.
 The Bambino Plus is engineered for 5-7 years of typical home use, with more complex electronics that are harder to repair.
 If longevity matters, the Gaggia is the clear winner.

 Do I need to buy a separate grinder for either machine?

 For the Gaggia, absolutely.
 Its non-pressurised baskets require properly ground fresh coffee.
 For the Bambino, you can technically use pre-ground coffee with the pressurised baskets, but shot quality improves dramatically with a proper grinder.
-Budget at least £80-150 for a capable grinder regardless of which machine you choose.
+Budget at least £80-150 for a capable grinder regardless of which machine you choose - see our grinder guide for specific recommendations.

 Not sure which machine suits your workflow?